Does Grab Holdings (GRAB) Pay a Dividend? (2026)

 As of mid-2026, Grab does not pay a regular cash dividend.
 Having only recently turned profitable, the company is reinvesting in growth across mobility, deliveries, and financial services while returning some capital through share repurchases, including a $250 million accelerated buyback.
 Investors in GRAB would rely on potential price appreciation rather than dividend income.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with GRAB's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with GRAB's investor relations page or your broker before acting on them.

 Related stocks